omersyuksel/getdata_winter15/codebook.md

 **meanvalue**
 - **Type**: numeric
 - **Description**: average normalized value.
 - **Remarks**: Mean value per measurement, activity, and subject.
 Since the data is in narrow form, see the "measurements" part describing the type of the value.
-Due to normalization, the values have no units.
+The values have no units since they are normalized.
 - **Values**: real numbers in range [- 1, 1]